Liver metastasis: Treatment

 or metastases to one or other lobes may be resected.
 A careful search for other metastases is required, including local recurrence of the original primary tumor (e.g., via colonoscopy) and dissemination elsewhere (e.g., via CT of the thorax).
 5-year survival rates of 30-40% have been reported following resection.

 When resection for cure is not possible (R0 resection), percutaneous ethanol injection has been suggested to dehydrate and kill the tumour cells, however there is not enough evidence to determine the effectiveness and safety of this approach.

+Newer therapeutic approaches include full body (systemic) therapies, bevacizumab, cetuximab, and immunomodulator medications.

+Epidemiology

+Over 5% of people with primary cancer developed liver metastasis.
+In 70% to 80% of metastatic colorectal cancer cases, the spread is limited to the liver.
+The overall survival at 1-year has been estimated to be about 15%.
+Overall, survival may be lower in people with primary cancer in the testis, breast, prostate, anus, and people with melanoma.